olejardamir/Hertz/airdrop_1/readme.md

 3. You must add Hertz properly and send the ETH address as requested.

-4. Point simply tells you how many tokens you will get.
-It is the minimum point number multiplied by points.
+4. The "point" simply tells you how many tokens you will get.
+It is the minimum token number multiplied by points.
 For example, if minimum is 0.001 HZ and number of points for a task is 3, you will get 0.003 HZ tokens.

 5. Please note, the price of 1 HZ token is currently about 1 HZ token (and slightly higher).